CombiRWTH/StaffScheduling/docs/developer-view/how-to-add/how-to-add-constraint.md

 ## Overview

 Constraints are rules that must be satisfied in the generated shift plans.
-They ensure legal requirements, company policies, and employee preferences are respected.
+They ensure legal requirements and company policies.
+Also specific customer rules can be implemented.

 ## Step 1: Create the Constraint Class